Xiphurn/Autonomous-vacuum-cleaner/README.md

 # Results:

-At the current state of work, the result of the mapping is showed on a pygame window with a dimension scale implemented in it.
+At the current state of work, the results of the mapping are showed on a pygame window with a dimension scale implemented in it.
 The position of the sensor is marked by a picture of a vacccum cleaner.
 The results are updated at each transit of the sensor.
-Here is an example of the result showed by the program and a picture of the reel situation corresponding :
+Here is an example of the results showed by the program and a picture of the real corresponding situation :

 <p align="center">
   <img src="https://user-images.githubusercontent.com/90306651/171043274-94945094-7e0a-4613-8707-792434d4c4f3.png" width: 30% /> <br/>
-  Result of a Lidar scan <br/>
+  Results of a Lidar scan <br/>
   <img src="https://user-images.githubusercontent.com/90306651/171064925-54427763-ccd2-4b88-a60e-32765c3acc53.jpg" /> <br/>
-  Picture corresponding to the result above
+  Picture corresponding to the situation
 </p>